NDLx0/Mini-ISI-2024/README.md

 Now we need to find the format of the URL to see the user's account.
 Clicking on your own profile, you'll find the URL like this: `https://open.spotify.com/user/sa6hw2f0j70354v0p138wklvw`.
 Replace the id we already got to get this URL: `https://open.spotify.com/user/31ddw65lujcwhd4shqsgtrnzd23i`.

 Next, we can only find a playlist.
 Looking at its [content](https://open.spotify.com/playlist/424EqFwanMCT5g6lK6FieN), it looks like a message: `Hey ya let's do this together.
 Let's meet soon.
-Come Here: Costumes, Layered, Lonely`.
-It looks like the location we're looking for is ciphered in these 3 words.
+Come Here: Costumes, Layered, Lonely`. and the location we're looking for is ciphered in these 3 words.

 Searching for a 3-word location, you'll find this website [What3words](https://what3words.com/).